Are Personal Loans Taxable and Considered Income?

 Will a personal loan affect my taxes?

 A personal loan only affects your taxes if you have canceled debt or you qualify to write off the interest on the loan.
-For most personal loans used for personal uses — such as debt consolidation, home remodeling or traveling — you do not include them on your tax forms.
+For most personal loan uses, such as debt consolidation, home remodeling or traveling, you would not include a personal loan on your tax forms.

 Is repaying a personal loan considered income?